niteshbalusu11/BOS-Commands-Document/README.md

     - `icon`: you can add an emoji to your tag
   <br></br>
   Example: `bos tags bannedNodes --add 03c2abfa93eacec04721c019644584424aab2ba4dff3ac9bdab4e9c97007491dda`.
   Simply running `bos tags` will display all your tags.
 Tags are stored in `~/.bos` folder, you can also edit your tags by editing the `tags.json` file.
+You can use `bos tags` in rebalance, peers, send, pay etc commands.
 <br></br>
 <br></br>